YumenoG/pycashaccount/README.md

 ## Status / ToDo

+### Warning: For now, it only works for simple p2pkh addresses.
+Do not use with p2sh.

-It is very basic for now.
+It is very basic still.

 - ~~OP_RETURN output for electron-cash op_return markdown~~
 - ~~OP_RETURN hex-like output~~